These easy vegetarian recipes for beginners are delicious ways to eat vegetarian meals, from plant based dinner ideas to breakfast essentials.

-While we’ve been focusing on main dishes in this list of vegetarian recipes for beginners, we wanted to throw this side dish idea out there!
-This seriously simple three bean salad is a fantastic way to add protein to a vegetarian meal.
-When you’re eating primarily vegetarian recipes for a meal, it’s important to make sure the meal is satisfying and filling by including beans, legumes, nuts, and cheeses for protein.
+While we’ve been focusing on main dishes, we wanted to throw this side dish idea out there!
+This easy three bean salad is a great way to add plant based protein to a vegetarian meal.
+When you’re eating primarily vegetarian recipes, it’s important to make sure the meal is satisfying and filling by including beans, legumes, nuts, and cheeses for protein.
 This one takes just 15 minutes to whip up, and you can eat off of it for a few days.

 Who says fried rice needs…rice?
 This vegetable packed quinoa fried rice is big on flavor and vegetables: we’ve packed in all sorts of veggies to help you get your greens in the most delicious way.
 Garlic and ginger make this one taste just like takeout!
 It’s one of our favorite vegetarian recipes for beginners since it’s so flavorful and a great way to use up leftovers.

 Pretty Simple Cooking: a cookbook of easy vegetarian recipes!